boris-kz/CogAlg/CONTRIBUTING.md

 Kieran Greer, $375 for an attempt to implement level 1 pseudo code in C#

+2017:

-2017: Alexander Loschilov, $2800 for help in converting my level 1 pseudo code into Python, consulting on PyCharm and SciPy, and for insistence on 2D clustering, February-April.
+Alexander Loschilov, $2800 for help in converting my level 1 pseudo code into Python, consulting on PyCharm and SciPy, and for insistence on 2D clustering, February-April.

-Todor: $2000 for help in optimizing level_1_2D, June-July.
+Todor Arnaudov: $2000 for help in optimizing level_1_2D, June-July.

-Kapil Kashyap: $ 2000 for stimulation and effort, help with Python and level_1_2D, September-October
+Kapil Kashyap: $2000 for stimulation and effort, help with Python and level_1_2D, September-October

+2018:

-2018: Todor Anaudov, $1000 mostly for effort and stimulation, January-February
+Todor Arnaudov, $1000 mostly for effort and stimulation, January-February

 Andrei Demchenko, $1800 for conventional refactoring and interface improvement in line_POC_introductory.py, few improvements in the code, April - May.

 Todor Arnaudov, $2000 for help in debugging frame_dblobs.py, September - October.

 Khanh Nguyen, $2700, is a lead developer of this project starting December 2018.

+2019:

+Stephan Verbeeck, $1000 for insistence on using gradient vs. dx and dy, as well as his perspective on colors and contour tracing, January